 Samoens.
 A quiet trail bike gem in the Haute Savoie

-We've been quietly enjoying this little tucked away resort for several years, it's found at the base of the Grand Massif ski area.
+We've been riding this little tucked away resort for several years, it's found at the base of the Grand Massif ski area.
 A village packed full of character and charm, it's relaxed mountain vibe tells little of the incredible, growing network of trails found in the mountains surrounding it.

 With marked trails, predominantly red or black graded it's a zone for experienced riders.
-It's best described as a French La Thuile.
-More a natural bike park than the traditional berms and jumps you'd find elsewhere.
+It rides like La Thuile, more a natural bike park than the traditional berms and jumps you'd find elsewhere.
 The riding here is raw and though well maintained, rugged and loose.
 The trails are all long and feature packed, descending the South face of the mountain in Samoens village, accessed by a single cable car, and for the months of August a second chairlift.

 Foot out, flat out